Master of Arts (Counselling and Guidance)

 [email protected]

-The Master of Arts (Counselling and Guidance) programme preview session is on 17 November 2023, Friday, 11am.
+The Master of Arts (Counselling and Guidance) programme preview session is on 13 November 2025, Thursday, 1pm.
 The preview will be held virtually via zoom.
 Interested applicants are welcome to register at this link!
-The registration will close on 13 November 2023.

 Counselling and guidance are evolving to meet the needs of individuals in schools and communities to improve their understanding, adjustment, and daily functioning across the lifespan.
 The roles of counsellors are notably complex and multifaceted.
-The challenges and demands in the quality of the counselling and guidance services offered in the educational and community settings are also increasing.
+The challenges and demands in the quality of the counselling and guidance services offered in educational and community settings are also increasing.
 Hence, counsellors need to be reflective about their own practices and ways to enhance their competencies in these areas.

 The Master of Arts (Counselling and Guidance) is a rigorous, informative and structured training programme.
 It is a course-work oriented professional degree that is designed to prepare new entrants into the fields of counselling and guidance as highly competent and caring counsellors.
 The Master of Arts (Counselling and Guidance) is also designed to enhance and upgrade the knowledge and skills of counsellors at a master's level and to prepare those who may wish to pursue a doctoral education later.